Cody-Graham/My-Data-Portfolio/README.md

 Hi, I'm Cody!
 I am a data analyst with a bachelors degree in Finance and a minor in Computer Information Technology.
 My professional data experience began in 2017 while working for the university I attended.

-My first opportunity to see direct results from leveraging data came after I created and monitored a simple database that tracked and categorized course registration errors which allowed the department to gain real-time knowledge of the most frequent issues students encountered.
+My first opportunity to see direct results from leveraging data came after I created and monitored a simple database that tracked and categorized course registration errors.
+The obtained data gave department stewards insights never before seen of the most prevalent course registration issues students encountered.
 This led to the subsequent rollout of several website UI enhancements and a new opt-in text message alert system which reduced unnecessary student interactions with the Registration team by about 70% in a year.
 Of this experience was born a passion for using data to solve problems.

 Today, I work as a data analyst for a pharmacy benefit consulting firm managing over $100 billion in total drug spend.
 I spend most of my time using SQL to query our massive claims database for insights and developing savings, projection, and financial models among other ad hoc requests.